-- 4.1 All animals must be at least 4 years old to compete. - 4.2 Animals' passports must be available for inspection at events and all animals must have up to date equine influenza vaccination. - 4.3 An equine which is more than 148 cm high without shoes or more than 149 cm with shoes is classified as horse.
+- 4.1 All animals must be at least 4 years old to compete. - 4.2 Animals' passports must be available for inspection at events and all animals must have up to date equine influenza vaccination.

+- 4.3 An equine which is more than 148 cm high without shoes or more than 149 cm with shoes is classified as horse.
 Below this is classified as pony. - Small pony is 11 hands and under (112cm without shoes, 113 cm with shoes).
-Ponies up to height limit may be required to provide a letter from a Veterinarian stating size of pony with/without shoes. - 4.4 There is no minimum or maximum height. - 4.5 Where a height class is available, animals may only compete in their appropriate height class, i.e. small pony in small pony class, pony in pony, horse in horse. - 4.6 Animals may wear boots and/or bandages during all phases of the competition.
-These must be removed for inspection if an official requires. - 4.7 Any animal may compete up to a maximum of twice at any event, this includes competing twice in the same class with two different drivers, at the discretion of the Regional Organiser and the event timetable.
+Ponies up to height limit will be required to provide a letter from a Veterinarian stating size of pony with/without shoes. - 4.4 There is no minimum or maximum height. - 4.5 Where a height class is available, animals may only compete in their appropriate height class, i.e small pony in small pony class, pony in pony, horse in horse. - 4.6 Animals may wear boots and/or bandages during all phases of the competition.
+These must be removed for inspection if an official requires. - 4.7 Any animal may compete up to a maximum of twice at any event provided the organiser can fit this in the schedule This includes competing twice in the same class but in that case only if with two different drivers.